magento/devdocs/guides/v1.0/migration/migration-user-guide.md

 *	Changing field names
 *	Ignoring tables or fields

-Mapping files for supported Magento versions are located in subdirectories of `<your Magento install dir>/vendor/magento/migration-tool/etc`.
+Mapping files for supported Magento versions are located in subdirectories of `<data migration tool install dir>/etc`.

 To use the mapping files:

 1. Rename or copy them to remove the `.dist` extension.
-2. Edit them using the schema located in `<your Magento install dir>vendor/magento/migration-tool/etc`.
+2. Edit them using the schema located in `<data migration tool install dir>/etc`.

-The `<your Magento install dir>/vendor/magento/migration-tool/etc` directory contains the following configuration files:
+The `<data migration tool install dir>/<ce or ee version>/etc` directory contains the following configuration files:

 <table>
 <tbody>